cma43/Open-ABM/README.md

 If you're viewing this on PyPI, please see our Github repo for documentation and getting started: https://github.com/cma43/Open-ABM

 To get a quick start, please see our oabm_example.py file.
 For a fuller introduction, see our Jupyter notebook in the 'Introductory Walkthrough' folder.
-Also, keep in mind that you may access the source code of any template models under the 'examples' folder.
+Also, keep in mind that you may access the source code of any template models under the 'openabm/examples' after installing via pip or by cloning the repo directly.

 All current starting models were built by the MESA team.
 Users are encouraged to explore MESA and its tools after getting started with Open ABM here: https://mesa.readthedocs.io/en/master/tutorials/intro_tutorial.html